-Date Topic Channels

-July 2025 - Avoid tax bills Social and FOH.
+Date Торіс Channels July 2025 - Avoid tax bills Social and FOH.
 March 2026 Educate: tax bills.
-Targeting customers with

-multiple income streams, including paid

-parental leave (PPL) and lump sum payments.

-August 2024 Donation Tax Credit Campaign Social media and FOH.

-- June 2025 This campaign aims to maintain customer Social illegia alig FOH.

-,546,2525 awareness of digital filing for donation tax

-credits through myIR, throughout the year.

-Recent data tells us that paper filing rates

-are decreasing year-on-year.

-In previous years we saw no need for a

-targeted approach (no paid ads).
-However, based on a recent piece of work surrounding

-DTC, the Policy team presented some

-findings to gain a deeper understanding of

-this space.
-This was from the perspective of

-both donors and donees.
-As a result of these insights, we will apply a more targeted

-approach to:

-Reach younger and middle-aged

-audiences (ages 18-40+) to spread

-awareness around DTC.

-o Reach older generations (ages 50+)

-to encourage them to use myIR. o Dispel the misconception that claiming

-is not difficult, but simple.

-Keep encouraging people to claim

-throughout the year and beat the

-rush.
+Targeting customers with multiple income streams, including paid parental leave (PPL) and lump sum payments.
+August 2024 Donation Tax Credit Campaign Social media and FOH. - June 2025 This campaign aims to maintain customer awareness of digital filing for donation tax credits through myIR, throughout the year.
+Recent data tells us that paper filing rates are decreasing year-on-year.
+In previous years we saw no need for a targeted approach (no paid ads).
+However, based on a recent piece of work surrounding DTC, the Policy team presented some findings to gain a deeper understanding of this space.
+This was from the perspective of both donors and donees.
+As a result of these insights, we will apply a more targeted approach to: Reach younger and middle-aged audiences (ages 18-40+) to spread awareness around DTC.
+Reach older generations (ages 50+) to encourage them to use myIR.
+Dispel the misconception that claiming is not difficult, but simple.
+Keep encouraging people to claim throughout the year and beat the rush.
 Highlight positive stories about claiming if there is an appetite for it.

-October Hidden Economy - Get It Right (GIR) Out of home - posters and

-2024 - June campaign retail network screens, digital

-2025 The purpose of the GIR campaign is to advertising, social media,

-remind business owners within the GIR work Google Search, and proactive

-programme of their tax and employee media releases.

-obligations; with a particular focus on book- keeping, filing and paying and employer

-obligations.
-Target audience: liquor and vape

-outlets, high risk retail/personal services e.g.

-beauty salons, hairdressers, barbers,

-personal health and fitness trainers.
+October 2024 - June 2025 Hidden Economy - Get It Right (GIR) campaign The purpose of the GIR campaign is to remind business owners within the GIR work programme of their tax and employee obligations; with a particular focus on book- keeping, filing and paying and employer obligations.
+Target audience: liquor and vape outlets, high risk retail/personal services e.g. beauty salons, hairdressers, barbers, personal health and fitness trainers.
+Out of home - posters and retail network screens, digital advertising, social media, Google Search, and proactive media releases.